 Ruben Vardanyan sentenced to 20 years in prison

-The final court decision (verdict) was announced at an open court hearing in the criminal case against Ruben Vardanyan, a citizen of Armenia charged under articles of the Criminal Code of the Republic of Azerbaijan related to crimes against peace and humanity, war crimes, terrorism, financing of terrorism, and other serious offenses.
+The verdict was delivered during an open hearing in the criminal case against Vardanyan, an Armenian citizen charged under articles of Azerbaijan’s Criminal Code relating to crimes against peace and humanity, war crimes, terrorism, financing of terrorism and other serious offences.

-The case has attracted significant domestic and international attention due to Vardanyan’s former political role in Azerbaijan’s formerly-occupied Garabagh region and the wider implications following the dissolution of the Armenian separatist administration in 2023.
-Vardanyan served as the so-called “state minister” of that separatist structure, which operated in territory internationally recognised as part of Azerbaijan.
+Vardanyan served as the so-called “state minister” of the separatist entity, which operated in territory internationally recognised as part of Azerbaijan.

-Previously, the Baku Military Court sentenced several Armenian separatist defendants to life imprisonment in cases related to crimes committed during the Armenia-Azerbaijan conflict.
-The verdicts, delivered on 5 February, formed part of broader criminal proceedings involving war crimes, terrorism, violations of the laws of war, forced displacement and illegal seizure of power under Azerbaijan’s Criminal Code.
+Those verdicts, delivered on 5 February, formed part of broader criminal proceedings involving charges of war crimes, terrorism, violations of the laws of war, forced displacement and the illegal seizure of power under Azerbaijan’s Criminal Code.

 Who is Ruben Vardanyan?